sulami/blog/pages/cv.md

 ## 2014 -- 2015 » Co-Founder & DevOps @ Notdienste

-In 2014 I got approached by a family friend to join in a startup around marketing for small businesses.
-He had connections in the business and required someone technical.
+In 2014 I got approached by a family friend to join in a startup around marketing in magazines for small businesses.
 I built a full-stack platform to go to market, and the company ended up being bought by one of the established larger companies in the business. \newline

-**Technologies:** Python & Django & DRF, MySQL, Nginx, AWS
+**Technologies:** Python & Django & DRF, MySQL, Nginx, AWS, Stripe

 ## April 2016 -- November 2016 » Backend Developer @ Ablescent